Bill Wyman: Later activity

+Wyman formed the cross-generational Bill Wyman's Rhythm Kings in 1997.
+The band featured a regularly rotating line-up of musicians and performed covers of blues, soul, rock 'n' roll, jazz, and occasional Rolling Stones songs.
+Wyman rarely performed vocals, but typically sang lead vocals on the Chuck Berry song "You Never Can Tell" and the Rolling Stones' "Honky Tonk Women".

 Wyman was a judge for the 5th annual Independent Music Awards to support independent artists' careers.

 On 25 October 2009, Wyman performed a reunion show with Faces, filling in for the late Ronnie Lane as he had previously done in 1986 and 1993.

 On 19 April 2011, pianist Ben Waters released an Ian Stewart tribute album titled Boogie 4 Stu.
 Wyman played on two tracks: "Rooming House Boogie" and "Watchin' the River Flow", the latter recorded with the Rolling Stones.